iot-for-all/iotc-cpm-sample/README.md

 ## Build and Run

 The application is available for both Android and iOS.
 It can be run on emulators as well (Android Studio or Xcode required).
-The "simulated" options appearing during the application flow can be used to simulate the full experience since camera and bluetooth are not available in these environments.
+The "simulated" options appearing during the application flow can be used to simulate the full experience since camera and bluetooth may not be available in these environments.

 See [Running with simulation](./docs/simulation.md) to get more details on the simulation feature.